 An increasing percentage of the patients seen at the clinic speak only Spanish, although patients come from a variety of backgrounds.

 MEDiC operates two specialty clinics at its Southside location.
-Once each month, UW Dermatology faculty provide specialized dermatologic services, and Physical Therapy student volunteers provide PT services at the Southside Clinic.
+Once each month, UW dermatology faculty provide specialized dermatologic services.
+On the second and fourth Saturdays of each month, Physical Therapy student volunteers, together with supervising physical therapists, provide PT services at the Southside Clinic.

 Reach Out and Read is a national program that supports children's language and literacy development.